 Community expectation for innovative, customer-focused service delivery also continues.
-Strides were made in 2022 toward right-sizing the organization to keep pace with growth and service delivery expectations, both operationally and strategically, and the work continues in the 2023 - 2025.
+In 2022, strides were made toward right-sizing the organization to keep pace with growth and service delivery expectations, both operationally and strategically.
+This work continues in the 2023 - 2025 budget.